 INDEPENDENT STUDY is an assignment (reading or research) carried out by a student or scholar under faculty supervision for credit.
-Students or scholars may take no more than 12 credits of independent study.
+Students or scholars may take no more than 12 credits of independent study during the course of their enrollment.

 JUNIOR is a third-year student or scholar at a high school, college or university.